 Intermediate: What, really, did Netanyahu claim, and how did he make his case?

 Netanyahu has focused on four central claims throughout the election campaigns, although their use has changed according to various circumstances.
 The first claim is connected to his status as leader.
-The central slogan that opened the campaign of March 2019 was “Netanyahu, A League Apart,” which was distributed alongside pictures of Netanyahu with world leaders, including Vladimir Putin and Trump.
+The central slogan that opened the election campaign of March 2019 was “Netanyahu, A League Apart,” which was distributed alongside pictures of Netanyahu with world leaders, including Vladimir Putin and Trump.
 With this slogan, Netanyahu sought to differentiate himself from other politicians, by presenting himself as an international statesman, with the power to ensure Israel’s status and future.

 The second claim was developed in the lead up to the September 2019 election, following Netanyahu’s failure to build a government and Lieberman’s decision to abstain from a narrow right-wing government led by Netanyahu.
 This claim emphasized that any alternative to a right-wing government led by Netanyahu is illegitimate.
 Netanyahu claimed that this type of government would be forced to rely on the support of the Joint Arab List, which had become, in public-political jargon, “the Arabs.”
 In this context, the slogan “Bibi or Tibi” became more popular.
 This slogan essentially differentiated between the “real nation,” i.e., Jewish citizens, and non-Jewish citizens, whose votes are not worthy.
 Although the “Bibi or Tibi” slogan was already employed in previous election campaigns, this time, as spoken by the Prime Minister himself, it had greater significance, especially in light of the possibility of creating a government with the Joint List.